 The investigation included the websites of the FinTech companies, including all subdomains and identifiable API endpoints, as well as their apps.
 The security of the software currently in use, the configuration of SSL encryption, and the possibility of phishing attacks against the operators of the websites and apps were tested.
 In addition, compliance with the EU GDPR and the PCI DSS credit card data processing standard was reviewed.

 Among the most common vulnerabilities encountered are the following:

 - Incidental data leaks

 - Incorrectly configured security settings

 Another problem that could be identified: half of all server backend systems, which are supposed to communicate exclusively with mobile apps, also disclose parts of their data to third parties.
-This can not only result in data protection issues but also in dangerous security gaps that may be exploited by cyberattacks.
+This can not only result in data protection issues, but also in dangerous security gaps that may be exploited by cyberattacks.

 Positive: FinTechs are ahead of traditional banks.
-Overall, the 100 startups tested perform better in almost everywhere aspect than the top-100 credit institutions on S&P Global’s list of largest banks.
+Overall, the 100 startups tested perform better in almost everywhere aspect than the top-100 credit institutions on S&P Global’s list of the largest banks.